ansys/pyansys-geometry/README.rst

 .. caution::

-    PyGeometry is currently hosted in a private PyPI repository.
+    PyAnsys Geometry is currently hosted in a private PyPI repository.
 You must provide the index URL to the private PyPI repository:

     * Index URL: ``https://pkgs.dev.azure.com/pyansys/_packaging/pyansys/pypi/simple/``